DigitalHarborFoundation/pi-portal-v1/src/lessons/git-version-control.md

 - Recognize and explain key Git terminology.
 - Demonstrate an understanding of the Git workflow by creating a repository, tracking changes to files, and committing your changes.

-### CSTA Standards

-- **2-NI-05** - Explain how physical and digital security measures protect electronic information.
-- **2-AP-19** - Document programs in order to make them easier to follow, test, and debug.

 ---

 ## What is Version Control?